KevinBatdorf/wavy-divider/readme.txt

 3. Fine tune curves and shuffle waves.

 == Changelog ==

+= 1.3.1 =
+* Fix: Update spacer block in example to be compatible when Gutenberg plugin is disabled

 = 1.3.0 =
 * Feature: Add controls to fine tuning